-scientific bodies.
-1073 Nevertheless, in the view of the European Union, advice from ICES has certain qualities which qualify its advice as the best available scientific advice, namely scientific objectivity and integrity, quality assurance, including peer review as appropriate, and transparency.
-1074 In its view, this has the corollary that where a scientific body, on whose advice a measure is based, has these same qualities as ICES, the advice that emanates from that body is in accordance with the requirements of scientific rigour, and could therefore be considered the best available scientific advice.
-1075 However, the European Union also considered that the lack of any one of these essential attributes, for example peer review, does not necessarily render the advice not scientific.
-1076
+measures.
+However, the Parties agree that while the TCA gives a particular role to ICES, this does not preclude reliance on scientific advice from other scientific bodies, including national scientific bodies.
+Nevertheless, in the view of the European Union, advice from ICES has certain qualities which qualify its advice as the best available scientific advice, namely scientific objectivity and integrity, quality assurance, including peer review as appropriate, and transparency.
+In its view, this has the corollary that where a scientific body, on whose advice a measure is based, has these same qualities as ICES, the advice that emanates from that body is in accordance with the requirements of scientific rigour, and could therefore be considered the best available scientific advice.
+However, the European Union also considered that the lack of any one of these essential attributes, for example peer review, does not necessarily render the advice not scientific.

 - 483. The United Kingdom does not support what it terms "an elaborate approach" of the European Union.
-1077 The United Kingdom rejects the proposition of the European Union that scientific advice should be supported by the most recent available scientific data.
-1078 Indeed the United Kingdom rejects the notion that "scientific advice" should have any particular characteristics, 1079 or that there should be an objective yardstick for a consideration of what is "scientific".
+1078 The United Kingdom contends that the Arbitration Tribunal should follow the approach of the ICJ in the Whaling Case and not define "scientific advice", 1079 and does not accept that there should be an objective yardstick for a consideration of what is "scientific".
 1080 It also disagrees with the European Union that the "essential attributes" of the advice provided by ICES informs "scientific or methodological rigour" or that ICES sets an objective benchmark for what constitutes "scientific advice".
 1081 - 484.
 There is, however, some agreement between the Parties.
 The European Union submitted that "scientific advice" must respect the criterion of "scientific and methodological rigour".
-1082 During the oral hearing, the United Kingdom agreed that something needs to be systematic and
+During the oral hearing, the United Kingdom agreed that something needs to be systematic and

-1073 UK's Written Submission, para.
-213; Hearing, 28 January 2025, 44:8-17 (Dawes).
+UK's Written Submission, para.
+213; Hearing, 28 January 2025, 44:8-17 (Dr. Hofstötter).